inspiringsource/aws-solutions-architect/docs/Personal-notes/Compare-AWS-database.md

 Both Aurora and RDS are fully managed relational database services.
 RDS is a single-instance database, while Aurora is a multi-instance database.

 What is the difference between storage and database?
-Storage (e.g. S3) is a place to store more open-ended data with an object storage architecture, while database uses other storage architectures like file system to store and query data.
+Storage (e.g. S3) is a place to store data with an [object storage architecture](https://en.wikipedia.org/wiki/Object_storage), file storage and object storage while database uses other storage architectures that include unifying information about how data is arranged and / or related when stored and queried.

 ## Further reading: